awslabs/sagemaker-battlesnake-ai/Documentation/UpdateHeuristicsAndDeploy.md

 ### Open and load the heuristic dev environment

-From the Cloudformation stack created during [STEP 1](DeployTheAIEndpoint.md), go to the 'Outputs' tab and click on the link next to _HeuristicsDevEnvironment_:
+From the Cloudformation stack created during [Step 1](DeployTheAIEndpoint.md), go to the 'Outputs' tab and click on the link next to _HeuristicsDevEnvironment_:

 > _You need to be authenticated for that link to work.
 Click on __SourceEditionInNotebook__ link if you are denied access_